Dunwich: Marine archaeology

-In June 2011, at the invitation of Prof David Sear and the Dunwich Town Trust the Anglo-Saxon and medieval archaeology of Dunwich was the subject of an episode of archaeological television programme Time Team.
+In June 2011, at the invitation of Prof David Sear and the Dunwich Town Trust, the Anglo-Saxon and medieval archaeology of Dunwich was the subject of an episode of archaeological television programme Time Team.

 Further work to explore new sites using DIDSON and diver surveys and a campaign of land-based archaeology is scheduled for 2013–15 funded by the "Touching the Tide" Heritage Lottery Fund Landscape Partnership Scheme.
 This work hopes to confirm the date of the town ditches and roads and explore the record of environmental change in the marsh sediments.
 Altogether this work has identified the ruins of St Peter's and St Nicholas's churches, a chapel most probably St Katherine's, and ruins associated with Blackfriars friary and the town hall.
 The location of the Knight's Templar Church and All Saints' Church are known from the digital mapping but remain buried beneath an inner sandbank.
 The early town is buried under between 1 and 3 m of sand to the east of the ruins found by Bacon and these later surveys.
 As a result, it was found that Dunwich had been a substantial port in Saxon times.

 Churches and other notable structures

-Greyfriars: Franciscan priory in the southwest of the city.
-Being so far west it is one of the few significant parts of ancient Dunwich still visible.
-It was founded on a site nearer the sea in 1277, moved to its current position in 1290 and survived to the Dissolution of the Monasteries in 1538.
-The priory was originally enclosed by a stone wall, much of which remains.
-The most impressive structures still standing are part of the refectory and the 14th century gateway which would have been the main entrance to the monastic buildings.
+Though most of the religious buildings of the ancient port gradually subsided with the advance of the sea, they are survived to this day by the ruins of Greyfriars, a former Franciscan priory.
+Originally founded on a site nearer the sea, it was moved to its current position following the New Year storm of 1286, flourishing there until the Dissolution of the Monasteries in 1539.
+The grounds were enclosed by a stone wall, much of which remains, though often repaired.
+The most impressive structures still standing are part of the refectory and the 14th century gateway, which would once have been the main entrance to the monastic buildings.

+Among the city's other religious foundations which have since been lost are the following: